NMItools/rl_UK/README.md

 Description
 ---
-'RoutelinesUK' is a command-line tool in Python for calculating the full BUS routes using shortest path calculation between BUS stop sequences in the UK and joining it with  matadata related to a BUS route (schedules, etc.).
+'rl_UK' is a command-line tool in Python for calculating the full BUS routes using shortest path calculation between BUS stop sequences in the UK and joining it with  matadata related to a BUS route (schedules, etc.).
 As input files, it uses an ATCO-CIF file and 'OS Open Roads' dataset from [Ordnance Survey Data Hub](https://osdatahub.os.uk/downloads/open/OpenRoads) which is imported into PostgreSQL database.
 The tool is using PostGIS/pgRouting extensions for PostgreSQL.

 ## ATCO-CIF